danielcregg/ooc1-project-template/project-brief.md

 ### 1. Screencast Demonstration
 - 5-minute screen recording using [MS Stream](https://www.microsoft365.com/launch/stream)
 - Give a brief code walkthrough highlghting places where you expended most of your effort
-- Demonstrate your GUI running and its operation
+- Demonstrate your app running and its operation
 - Highlight any additional functionality you implemented
 - **MAKE SURE YOUR SCREENCAST IS ACCESSABLE BY ME**.
 CHECK STREAMS/OneDrive PERMISSIONS and make sure it can be seen by me.